taroooyan/bg-wiki/NANO-MANUAL.md

 ![](https://raw.github.com/Safecast/bGeigieNanoKit/master/nano%20manual%20named%20pics/sensor_box.jpg)

 The pancake sensor is very delicate.
+Keep it in the box until you're ready to install it.
 Take care to protect sensor membrane during the assembly process!
+It should be stored face-down on a smooth surface or in the box between steps.
 Once it's been connected to the battery it also presents an slight electric shock risk (about 500 volts!
-Yow!), so be very careful about touching it.
-Especially the iRover connection where the bare wire is soldered.
+Yow!), so be very careful about touching it, particularly at the iRover connection where the bare wire is soldered.
 And take care not to let the bare wire touch the silver metal connector.

 ![](https://raw.github.com/Safecast/bGeigieNanoKit/master/nano%20manual%20named%20pics/sensor.jpg)
-caption: This is how the sensor should look.
+This is how the sensor should look.

 ![](https://raw.github.com/Safecast/bGeigieNanoKit/master/nano%20manual%20named%20pics/broken_sensor.jpg)
-caption: Wrecked sensor.
+Wrecked sensor.
 The parts inside sure looks cool though!
 (Thatʼs the anode...)

 ![](https://raw.github.com/Safecast/bGeigieNanoKit/master/nano%20manual%20named%20pics/sensor_placement.jpg)
 * The sensor will also be attached to the middle place with double-sided foam tape.
 The etched outline on the plate itself may be enough to help you position it accurately, but we recommend you do a test ﬁt using the opening in the rear plate as a guide.
 Attach a couple of pieces of foam tape either to the middle plate or to the bottom of the sensor, and drop the sensor into place.
 When youʼre sure you can do it accurately, peel the tape and drop it in place for real.
 Then remove the rear plate for the following steps.